MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

 4. Load data for clustering in Napari
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Now that we have all the input files for the clustering workflow we can get started in Napari.
-First open your tomogram and the embedding mask
+First open your tomogram and the embedding mask by:

 .. prompt:: bash $

-    napari_boxmanager your_tomo_a10.mrc your_tomo_a10/clustering/your_tomo_a10_embedding_label_mask.mrci
+    napari your_tomo_a10.mrc your_tomo_a10/clustering/your_tomo_a10_embedding_label_mask.mrci

-Next open the napari-tomotwin clustering tool via
+Next open the napari-tomotwin clustering tool via:

 :guilabel:`Plugins` -> :guilabel:`napari-tomotwin` -> :guilabel:`Cluster UMAP embeddings`

-Choose the :guilabel:`Path to UMAP` by clicking on :guilabel:`Select file` and provide the path to your your_tomo_a10_embeddings.tumap.
+Choose the :guilabel:`Path to UMAP` by clicking on :guilabel:`Select file` and provide the path to your :file:`your_tomo_a10_embeddings.tumap`.

 Click :guilabel:`Load` and after a second, a 2D plot of the umap embeddings should appear in the plugin window.